AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Introduction_Define_a_Data_View.md

 Designing and tweaking a data view is expected to be an iterative process.
 You are not expected to "get it right the first time," nor to be an expert at the streams available in the Sequential Data Store.
 Data views provide an interactive way to select, identify, and arrange the data you and your applications need.

-There are three main steps requiresd to define a data view:
+There are three main steps required to define a data view:
 1. Including data items (streams)
 2. Including specific data fields
 3. Arranging them within the data view.